PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/deploying-gatekeeper-and-defining-constraints/index.md

 Error from server :  admission webhook "validation.gatekeeper.sh" denied the request: pod "test-pod" has an invalid image repo, allowed repos are ["mysecurerepo"]
 ```

-## Conclusion
+# Conclusion

-OPA and Gatekeeper are a great toolset to define and enforce policies.
+OPA Gatekeeper is a great toolset to define and enforce policies.
 OPA provides an open source engine to author declarative policies as code using rego and Gatekeeper uses these policies to enable resource validation and audit functionality in kubernetes clusters.
 The ability to create Clustertemplates enables policy reuse and parameterization.
 This allows operators to create policies to enforce regulatory and compliance requirements and validate them continuously.